 GRAND CANYON MAP

-With this section, we would like to say goodbye.
-Below you can find the Grand Canyon map with all the main facilities and points of interest.
+With this section, we would like to say goodbye (for now).
+Below, you can find a Grand Canyon map with all the main facilities and points of interest.

-I hope you find this map of any help during your trip. ♣
+I hope you find this map helpful for your trip. ♣